mmuratarat/mmuratarat.github.io/_posts/2019-10-02-how-to-compute-AUC-plot-ROC-by-hand.md

 * **True positive rate (TPR)**, a.k.a. _sensitivity_, _hit rate_, and _recall_, which is defined as $\frac{TP}{TP+FN}$.
 This metric corresponds to the proportion of positive data points that are correctly considered as positive, with respect to all positive data points.
 In other words, the higher TPR, the fewer positive data points we will miss.

-* **False positive rate (FPR)**, a.k.a. _fall-out_ or _1 - specificity_, which is defined as $\frac{FP}{FP+TN}$.
+* **False positive rate (FPR)**, a.k.a. _false alarm rate_, _fall-out_ or _1 - specificity_, which is defined as $\frac{FP}{FP+TN}$.
 Intuitively this metric corresponds to the proportion of negative data points that are mistakenly considered as positive, with respect to all negative data points.
 In other words, the higher FPR, the more negative data points will be missclassified.

 To combine the FPR and the TPR into one single metric, we first compute the two former metrics with many different threshold (for example 0.00;0.01,0.02,…,1.00) for the logistic regression, then plot them on a single graph, with the FPR values on the abscissa and the TPR values on the ordinate.
 The resulting curve is called ROC curve, and the metric we consider is the AUC of this curve, which we call AUROC.
 Threshold values from 0 to 1 are decided based on the number of samples in the dataset.